 - Use dictionary preference for hyphenation.
 Do not hyphenate a word at the end of a line.
-Use Chicago Manual of Style, 14th edition, and the AFS Style Guide to answer grammar or usage questions.
+Use Chicago Manual of Style to answer grammar or usage questions.

-- The first mention of a common name should be followed by the scientific name in italics.
-Our standard is Common and Scientific Names of Fishes from the United States, Canada, and Mexico, 7th edition.
-All common fish names must be capitalized using that standard.
+- The first mention of a common name should be followed by the scientific name in parentheses.
+Our standard is the current edition of Common and Scientific Names of Fishes from the United States, Canada, and Mexico.

 - Define abbreviations the first time they are used in the text.